 During the time of MPLS when bandwidth came with constraints, WAN optimization was heavily used to address narrow bandwidth pipes on traffic transport, improve application performance and responsiveness.
-Today in the era of SD-WAN, the role of WAN optimization still makes a huge difference in overall network performance – Improved application performance and throughput (both being the key to deliver experience to users and customers).
+Today in the era of SD-WAN, the role of WAN optimization still makes a huge difference in overall network performance – Improved application performance and throughput (both being the key to deliver a better experience to users and customers).

 As enterprise evolve further into the digital world, SD-WAN continues to remain the de facto network technology.
 The contrast is being noticed when WAN transport technologies are considered.
-Enterprise WAN optimization adoption shows a contraction in their usage in the recent years.
+Enterprise WAN optimization adoption shows a contraction in their usage in recent years.
 However, the reason behind this is not SD-WAN.
 The shift towards a holistic approach to networks among technology linchpins, is the primary reason SD-WAN adoption in enterprises.

 Secondly, as bandwidth constraint decreases; become highly available at a cheaper price, techniques like data de-duplication or compression to balance lower capacity links is no longer the most “sought out” goal.
 Similarly, other WAN optimization techniques like TCP optimization of proxies and application-specific proxies also are becoming less applicable.
-Cloud ready networks of the modern era have not only reduced latency but has also decreased the need of these once required WAN optimization techniques.
+Cloud ready networks of the modern era have not only reduced latency but have also decreased the need of these once required WAN optimization techniques.

 It takes two to tango